mohaneddz/VigenereCracker/README.md

+## ⚠️ Project Status: Early Beta

+> **Warning**: This project is in early development stages.
+Features may be incomplete or subject to change.
+Bugs and instability should be expected.
+Not recommended for production use yet.

 # Vigenère Cipher Cracker 🔓

 A React-based web application for decrypting messages encoded with the Vigenère cipher.
 The currently tool offers two decryption methods: direct key input, and Letter 1 to 1 Mapping, with letter frequency analysis and more to come in the future.